 04 of 09

-The fruits of elderberry shrubs can be used in recipes for jams, jellies, syrups, pies, wine, and brandy.
-They must be fully ripe before ingestion, as they are poisonous before that point.
-Cordials and syrups are made from the flowers of elderberry.
+The fruits of elderberry shrubs (Sambucus nigra) can be used in recipes for jams, jellies, syrups, pies, wine, and brandy.
+The fruits must be fully ripe before ingestion, as they are poisonous before that point.
+Cordials and syrups are made from elderberry flowers.

 Most varieties are appropriate for zones 3 to 8.
 This shrub/tree grows between 6 and 12 feet, depending on variety.